sagarchaki1/Getting-_Cleaning_Data_Project/CodeBook.md

 ###Section 2.
 Extract only the measurements on the mean and standard deviation for each measurement.

-Create a logcal vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
-Subset this data to keep only the necessary columns.
+> Subset this data to keep only the necessary columns with only mean and std dev measurements, subject_id and activity_id Using matchcols

-Section 3.
+### Section 3.
 Use descriptive activity names to name the activities in the data set

-Merge data subset with the activityType table to cinlude the descriptive activity names Section 4.
+> Setting activity labels , activity_name corresponding to the activity_id using looping ifelse() function

+###Section 4.
 Appropriately label the data set with descriptive activity names.

-Use gsub function for pattern replacement to clean up the data labels.
+> Create a vector with column names

+> Rename the column names with descriptive wordings using gsub() function , ignoring CASE
+> Eg. Replace "^(f)" by "freq", "AccMag" by "AccMagnitude", and so on.

+> Put back the defined, descriptive column names back to the dataset
+> Re-arranging the column names as the final tidy dataset
+> write the final tidy dataset into txt format tidy_data

-Section 5.
-Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+### Section 5.
+Create an independent tidy data set with the average of each variable for each activity and each subject.

-Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject
+> Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject